yanncabral/flutter-crypto-wallet/README.md

 $ flutter run
 ```

-Create an wallet and get tokens from https://faucet.clempe.dev
+Create a wallet and get tokens from https://faucet.clempe.dev

 ### Demo